rapid7/insightconnect-plugins/hybrid_analysis/help.md

 # Description

 [Hybrid Analysis](https://www.hybrid-analysis.com/) is a free malware analysis service powered by Payload Security that detects and analyzes unknown threats using a unique Hybrid Analysis technology.
-This plugin allows you to lookup file hashes to find out if they are malicious.
+This plugin provides the ability to lookup file hashes to determine whether or not they are malicious.

 # Key Features

-* Look up a file hash
+* Look up a file hash to identify known and unknown threats using Hybrid Analysis technology

 # Requirements